hieuvp/learning-python/learn-the-basics/lists/README.md

 ## Concept

-> Lists can contain any type of variable, and they can contain as many variables as you wish.<br />
+> Lists can contain any type of variable,
+> and they can contain as many variables as you wish.

 <br />